ayosec/timehistory-bash/README.md

       Use '-f help' to get information about the formatting syntax.

     Settings:
-      The following settings are available:
+      The following shell variables can be used to change the configuration:

-        format  Default format string.
+        TIMEHISTORY_FORMAT      Default format string.
-        limit   History limit.
+        TIMEHISTORY_LIMIT       History limit.

-      To change a setting, use '-s name=value', where 'name' is any of the previous values.
-Use one '-s' for every setting to change.

-      '-s' with no argument shows the current settings.
 ```

 ## Configuration

-timehistory accepts two configuration settings:
+timehistory configuration can be modified using shell variables:

-* `format`
+* `TIMEHISTORY_FORMAT`

     Set the default [format string] for history entries.

     This value is used when the timehistory is invoked without the `-f` option.

-* `limit`
+* `TIMEHISTORY_LIMIT`

     Set the maximum number of entries stored in the history list.